chrisquince/STRONG/README.md

 1. ***subgraphs/bin_merged/bin_name/simplif***: directory contains the simplified SCG graphs for each MAG
 2. ***bayespaths/selected_bins.txt***: text file listing MAGs that are run by BayesPaths
 3. ***bayespaths/bin_name***: directory contains the BayesPaths output for each MAG with id bin_name.
 This contains:
-   a. bin_nameF_Haplo_X.fa: SCG haplotypes for the X strains predicted for this MAG
+   1. bin_nameF_Haplo_X.fa: SCG haplotypes for the X strains predicted for this MAG
-   b. bin_nameF_Intensity.csv: the intensities for each strain in each sample (coverage depth/read length)
+   2. bin_nameF_Intensity.csv: the intensities for each strain in each sample (coverage depth/read length)
-    c. bin_nameF_varIntensity.csv: the variance of the intensities for each strain in each sample (coverage depth/read length)
+   3. bin_nameF_varIntensity.csv: the variance of the intensities for each strain in each sample (coverage depth/read length)
-    d. bin_nameF_Divergence.csv: the divergences for each strain, these are proportional to path uncertainties
+   4. bin_nameF_Divergence.csv: the divergences for each strain, these are proportional to path uncertainties
-    e. bin_nameF_maxPath.tsv: most likely unitig paths for each strain
+   5. bin_nameF_maxPath.tsv: most likely unitig paths for each strain
-    f. bin_nameF_geneError.csv: errors associated with individual SCGs
+   6. bin_nameF_geneError.csv: errors associated with individual SCGs
-    g. bin_nameF_Bias.csv: unitig biases
+   7. bin_nameF_Bias.csv: unitig biases
-    h. bin_nameF_Precision.csv: unitig precisions
+   8. bin_nameF_Precision.csv: unitig precisions